 Consumers buying more

-One thing that needs to be asked is if the supply chain issues in 2021 contributed to consumer behavior changing.
-We all experienced a situation when we wanted to buy some basic supplies like toilet paper, face-masks, or even disinfectant liquids during the outbreak of the virus.
+One thing that needs to be asked is if the supply chain issues in 2021 contributed to consumer behavior change.
+We all experienced a situation when we wanted to buy some basic supplies like toilet paper, face masks, or even disinfectant liquids during the outbreak of the virus.
 However, the reasoning behind those situations is not only prompted by the shortages in global supply chains but also because people started panic buying in order to prepare themselves for the uncertain times.

 Antiquated global supply chain management systems

 It’s undeniable that our logistics and supply chain management systems are quite outdated and ready for an upgrade.
 Even though the adaptations are always an extremely expensive process, it’s wise we start changing them in order to move with the changing trends.

 Some actions that could be taken can be described in the three areas of improvement according to Forbes: